ubihazard/probook-4x30s/README.md

         <string>-no_compat_check amfi_get_out_of_my_way=1 -wegnoegpu</string>
 ```

-This causes all dedicated (or “external”) GPUs to be disabled.
-Make sure to also disable your dGPU in BIOS.
+This causes all dedicated GPUs to be disabled.
+Make sure to also disable dGPU in your laptop‘s BIOS.

 Restoring graphics acceleration and a note on Metal support
 -----------------------------------------------------------

 One of the first [post-installation](https://dortania.github.io/OpenCore-Post-Install/ "Post-installation guide") tasks you will have to perform, unless you decided to stay on High Sierra, is restoring graphics acceleration along with native desktop resolution.

-Intel HD3000 doesn‘t support Metal graphics acceleration API found on modern macOS since High Sierra.
-And since Mojave, HD3000 itself isn‘t supported at all: you need to use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher "OCLP") to install patched kexts that restore graphics acceleration and work-around Metal requirements in the system.
+Intel HD 3000 doesn‘t support Metal graphics acceleration API found on modern macOS since High Sierra.
+And since Mojave, HD 3000 itself isn‘t supported at all: you need to use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher "OCLP") to install patched kexts that restore graphics acceleration and work-around Metal requirements in the system.

 Applications that require Metal can be replaced with their older non-Metal versions.
 Usually they work on Big Sur just fine.

 Restoring power management
 --------------------------

-After installing macOS, copying the provided EFI folder to your EFI system partition for booting without a USB drive, and after fixing graphics, the next step is configuring proper CPU power management in the form of a `SSDT-PM` SSDT table.
+After installing macOS, copying the provided EFI folder to your EFI system partition for booting without a USB drive, and after fixing graphics, the next step is configuring proper CPU power management with the help of `SSDT-PM.aml` SSDT table.
 This table is specific to each CPU and cannot be pre-made.

 Without this step `AppleIntelCPUPowerManagement.kext` would cause kernel panic so `NullCPUPowerManagement.kext` is temporarily used to overtake control from it.